microsoft/PSRule/docs/scenarios/azure-resources/azure-resources.md

 Conditions can be any valid PowerShell expression that results in a `$True` or `$False`, just like an `If` statement, but without specifically requiring the `If` keyword to be used.

+!!!
+Note
-> Several PSRule keywords such as `Exists` and `AllOf` can supplement PowerShell to quickly build out rules that are easy to read.
+    Several PSRule keywords such as `Exists` and `AllOf` can supplement PowerShell to quickly build out rules that are easy to read.

 In `resources.json` one of our example storage accounts has a property `Properties.supportsHttpsTrafficOnly` as shown below, which will be how our rule will pass `$True` or fail `$False` Azure resources that we throw at it.